SUDC UK TEAM

 Dr Peter Sidebotham

-Dr Peter Sidebotham is a Consultant Paediatrician in Warwickshire and an Associate Professor of Child Health at the University of Warwick.
-He is a member of the Local Safeguarding Children Board and is Designated Doctor for Child Death Review in Warwickshire.
+Dr Peter Sidebotham is a Consultant Paediatrician in Warwickshire and an Emeritus Professor of Child Health at the University of Warwick.

 Peter’s research includes studies on unexpected child deaths including sudden infant death syndrome, and work on child death review.
 He is the author/editor of three books and several book chapters and has published extensively on unexpected child death and child death review.